 Brolgas feed on the tubers of sedges, which they dig up from underground with their bills.
 They also wil eat grain, mollusks and insects.

 The brolga breeds between September and December in southern areas and February to June in the north.
 In the wet seasons, brolgas return to their breeding grounds in shallow swamplands and space themselves out in pairs to nest.
 They build a platform of dry grass and sedges about 1.5m diameter.
 Usually two cream eggs with reddish markings are laid and both sexes incubate them for 28-30 days.

 The brolga and other cranes have elaborate courtship displays.
 This mating dance is what brolgas are most famous for.
 With wings spread and facing each other, the two brolgas jump, dance, pirouette, prance about and perform with a lot of head movement.
 Brolgas will often jump a metre into the air with wings outspread, or they will beat their wings whilst taking a few steps forward.
 At the same time they make loud trumpeting calls to each other.
 Although primarily a mating ritual, such displays do occur all year round, but to a much lesser degree.

 Age: 24 Years (DOB 1/2/1992)

-Bruce has quite a reputation here at the Zoo and most of the tales are true!
-This bloke wakes up every day in a bad mood and leaves his cranky head on all day!
-Bruce hatched in the wild in early 1992, but didn't arrive at the Zoo until April 1993.
+Bruce has quite a reputation here at Australia Zoo and most of the tales are true!
+He arrived at the zoo in April 1993.
+Bruce is what we call an 'imprinted' bird.
+In short, he had been hand-raised and nurtured due to injuries to his leg and wing, sustained from falling from the nest as a young bird.
+He is a lucky fella, just unsure whether he is human or one of the birds.
 All in all, he has been part of the Australia Zoo family for well over a decade, so you can imagine the yarns and tall stories that have become legend within that time.